 Hunting down a great cup of coffee is one of my favorite vacation treats.
 You will find great coffee and breakfast options here.
 It is small inside, but they do have high chairs and toys to keep little ones occupied.
 We got a slice of banana bread and two of their specialty iced coffee drinks and were hooked.

 It should go without saying that each time you visit Destin Florida with kids you need to spend time enjoying the beach and those gleaming waters.
-Build a sand castle, enjoy the sunset and soak up the sun because life doesn’t get much better than on the beach!
-Looking for more great things to do along the Gulf Coast?
-Check out our recent visit to Gulf Shores!
+Build a sandcastle, enjoy the sunset, and soak up the sun because life doesn’t get much better than on the beach!